 Over and above these the DRS Collaborative have also set some key objectives for it to achieve in the year ahead.
-These were originally based on some of the strategic key challenges for the programme as distilled from the management group conference of 2010 but these have now been expanded and extended to include the revisions of the programme and the replacement system due in late 2016/early 2017 -
+These were originally based on some of the strategic key challenges for the programme as distilled from the management group conference and these have now been expanded and extended to include the revisions of the programme and the replacement Vector system implemented in 2017 -

 - 1. To have robust and secure IT systems to support the requirements of the diabetic retinopathy screening programme.
-We will replace the current national IT system (Soarian) in 2016/17 with the Vector system. - 2.
+We will replace the current national IT system with Vector in 2017. - 2.
 To ensure that Key Performance Indicators (KPIs) are available to boards and support quality improvement.
-These will be a vital aspect of the replacement IT system and these have been included as a significant component of the replacement system specification. - 3.
-To develop the reporting capabilities both from Soarian and its replacement system Vector to support daily management activities and provide bespoke reporting and research capabilities from all of the data available to the DRS Collaborative. - 4.
+These will be a vital aspect of the Vector system and these have been included as a significant component of the replacement system specification. - 3.
+To develop the reporting capabilities both from Vector to support daily management activities and provide bespoke reporting and research capabilities from all of the data available to the DRS Collaborative. - 4.
 To maintain and develop the national EQA programme with a bi-annual cycle to be undertaken by all graders and grading centres in Scotland for quality assurance and educational purposes. - 5.
-To ensure that the screening programme meets the requirements of NHS QIS and HIS standards for Training and Accreditation of Staff by facilitating staff certification in Scotland and offering Slit Lamp Examiner training and accreditation.
-We will analyse possible options and select a replacement accreditation organisation to replace City & Guilds in 2016. - 6.
+To ensure that the screening programme meets the requirements of NHS HIS standards for Training and Accreditation of Staff by facilitating staff certification in Scotland and offering Slit Lamp Examiner training and accreditation.
+We will select a replacement accreditation organisation to replace City & Guilds in 2017 and have this available for staff in early 2018. - 6.
 To maintain communication within the DRS Collaborative by providing a DRS website, organising DRS management group meetings on a quarterly basis, an In-Service training day or a combined management groups meeting for all staff.
 We will continue to minimise cost, travel and make the most efficient use of staff time by webinar, website, teleconference and videoconferencing technologies. - 7.
 To develop the national screening programme by providing a national automated grading system through computerised image analysis.
-This system will be included as a vital component of Vector and will continue to process as much as possible of the Level 1 work list. - 8.
-To enhance communication with patients by reviewing and developing patient leaflets, investigating electronic communications with patients and care providers, and working with ethnic minority support teams - 9.
+This system is incorporated as a vital component of Vector and will continue to process as much as possible of the Level 1 work list. - 8.
+To enhance communication with patients by reviewing and developing patient leaflets, investigating electronic communications with patients and care providers, and working with ethnic minority support teams. - 9.
 To undertake short, medium and long term planning to take into account the changing landscape of DRS screening activities i.e. OCT, risk based screening intervals and national eHealth policies.
-We will also work in partnership with other diabetic retinopathy screening programmes in the 4 UK Nations and the Republic of Ireland to exchange ideas and information in order to develop best practice and share innovations. - 10.
+We will also work in partnership with other diabetic retinopathy screening programmes in the 4 UK Nations and the Republic of Ireland group to exchange ideas and information in order to develop best practice and share innovations. - 10.
 The lead clinician, collaborative coordinator and system specialist will visit health board areas and meet with DRSP teams in order to provide support on specific local issues related to the provision of the DRS Service to agreed national standards.